SanketThorat352/Student-Management-System-Using-CPP/README.md

 # Student-Management-system-Using-CPP
-Student Management System is an application that provides all facilities for themaintenance of records of the students.
+Student Management System is an application that provides all facilities for the maintenance of records of the students.
 Insert, View, Search, Delete, Update, andSort  records of students with showing statistics.